herrboyer/SoFairOA-documentation/CONTRIBUTING.md

 A properly formed Git commit subject line should always be able to complete the following sentence: if applied, this commit will "Subject of the commit".
 For example :

-    [if applied, this commit will] Add chapter on computing directory node hashes in SWHID [if applied, this commit will] Delete paragraph with outdated SWHID references [if applied, this commit will] Fix grammar in SWHID core identifier
+    [if applied, this commit will] Update CONTRIBUTING.md [if applied, this commit will] Add CHANGELOG.md [if applied, this commit will] Fix typo in README.md

 Git itself uses this approach.
 When you merge something it will generate a commit message like "Merge branch...", or when reverting "Revert...".

-[TODO rename commits]

 Git itself uses this approach.
 When you merge something it will generate a commit message like "Merge branch...", or when reverting "Revert...".

 ### Legal notice

-All contributions to the documentation [TODO add name] are submitted under the [Creative Commons Attribution 4.0 International license](LICENSE.txt).
+All contributions to the SoFAIR documentation are submitted under the [Creative Commons Attribution 4.0 International license](LICENSE.txt).
 Contributions to companion software tools and libraries are submitted under the open source license indicated in the corresponding software projects and files.

 By making a contribution to this project, you certify that the contribution was created in whole or in part by you, and you have the right to submit it under the corresponding license.